 - Loans and other non-current receivables;

 - Debt investments carried at amortised cost;

 - Treasury bills and foreign deposits carried at amortised cost;

 Application of the ECL model had an immaterial impact on all financial assets except for contract assets and trade receivables.

-The group used 5 – 36 months sales data to determine the payment profile of the sales.
+The group used 5 to 36 months sales data to determine the payment profile of the sales.
 Where the Group has information about actual historical write-offs, actual write-offs have been used to determine a historic loss ratio.
-Alternatively, management has used the proxy write-off based on management’s best estimated.
-The group has considered quantitative forward looking information such as core inflation rate.
-Qualitative assessments has also been performed, of which the impact was found to be immaterial.
+Alternatively, management has used a proxy write-off based on management’s best estimate.
+The group has considered quantitative forward-looking information such as the core inflation rate.
+Qualitative assessments have also been performed, of which the impact was found to be immaterial.

-The loss allowance as at 31 December 2018 for trade receivables to which the provision matrix has been applied is determined as follows:
+The loss allowance for trade receivables to which the provision matrix has been applied is determined as follows: